SonarSource/sonarqube/server/sonar-docs/src/pages/setup/sonar-properties.md

 echo -n "type_what_you_want" | openssl dgst -sha256 -hmac "key" -binary | base64

 **`SONAR_WEB_SESSIONTIMEOUTINMINUTES=4320`**
 The inactivity timeout duration of user sessions, in minutes.
 After the configured period of time, the user is logged out.
-The default value is set to 3 days (4320 minutes) and cannot be greater than 3 months.
+The default value is 3 days (4320 minutes).
+The value cannot be less than 6 minutes or greater than 3 months (129600 minutes).
 Value must be strictly positive.

 **`SONAR_WEB_SYSTEMPASSCODE=`**
 A passcode can be defined to access some web services from monitoring tools without having to use the credentials of a system administrator.
 Check the Web API documentation to know which web services are supporting this authentication mode.
 The passcode should be provided in HTTP requests with the header "X-Sonar-Passcode".
 By default feature is disabled.